mjkeng/rhta_markovspeedup/README.md

-# Optimizing your code in R
+# Optimising your code in R

 Presentation for __R for HTA__ showcase on 9th October 2020.